The 2015 IMEA State Solo Competition will be held May 1-2, 2015 at Mountain View High School in Meridian, Idaho.

 8. Memorization is required for all vocal solos and is encouraged but optional for instrumental solos.

 9. For adjudication purposes, soloists shall furnish a (1) published score of the solo.
 All measures need to be numbered and the soloist’s contestant number placed on the title page.
 NO STUDENT OR SCHOOL NAMES ARE TO BE WRITTEN ON THE SOLOS.
 The contestant number will be used to return the scores.
 Photocopies are prohibited unless accompanied by a permission letter from the copyright holder (publisher) making it a permissible copy.
 Furnishing an illegal photocopy will disqualify the participant.

-12. District Presidents or District Festival managers should forward via fax or mail (in one packet) the District Prioritized Lists of all qualifying students and potential alternates from their District who qualify to the State Solo Chair within three days of their Solo/Ensemble festival but no later than the first Monday of April, (postmark determines date of mailing).
-The fax number is:
+12. District Presidents or District Festival managers should forward via fax/email/ or snail mail (in one packet) the District Prioritized Lists of all qualifying students and potential alternates from their District who qualify to the State Solo Chair within three days of their Solo/Ensemble festival but no later than the first Monday of April, (postmark determines date of mailing).
+The fax number is: (208) 543-8705

 13. Awards will be announced and medals given at the end of the event in an Awards Ceremony.
 Complete results of the contest will be posted by contestant number on the IMEA Web Site within one week following the contest.

 Buhl, ID 83316

 Instructions will be posted before the festival in May.

 |To report problems, changes, or to update this web site, contact the WEB MASTER.